blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

    IPython.embed()

-Admittedly this highlights the lack of any Python debugging support built into Blender, but its still handy to know.
+Admittedly this highlights the lack of any Python debugging support built into Blender, but its still a handy thing to know.

 Advanced
 ========

-Blender as a module
+Blender as a Module
 -------------------

 From a Python perspective it's nicer to have everything as an extension